StoneStepsInc/fit/README.md

 EXIF fields that are supposed to contain ASCII values are validated as UTF-8 fields, which includes ASCII.
-Fields containing invalid UTF-8 sequences will are discarded and their names are captured in the `$._fit.bad_utf8` array.
+Fields containing invalid UTF-8 sequences are discarded and their names are captured in the `$._fit.bad_utf8` array.

 ### Useful SQL